IrSala/CMPE272-01/A2/README.md

 # CMPE272-01-A1
 Irwin Salamanca CMPE 272 Assignment 2

-The purpose of this repository is to showcase the build of a servless web application with AWS Lambda and DynamoDB.
+The purpose of this repository is to showcase the build of a servless web application with AWS Lambda and DynamoDB that does CRUD operations (Create, Read, Update, Delete).

 **Building the Serverless Web Application**